1st Cavalry Division (United States): Bosnia-Herzegovina

-2001–2020: War on Terror
+War on terror

 Elements of the division arrived in Washington, D.C., shortly after the 11 September attacks.

-Iraq
+Iraq War

 In October 2001 an advance party of a division brigade combat team was deployed to the Iraq/Kuwait border.
 Some divisional units participated in the initial 2003 invasion of Iraq.
 The division in its entirety deployed to Iraq in January 2004, sending an initial detachment of the 9th Cavalry Regiment into combat in September 2003.
 The 1st Cavalry relieved the 1st Armored Division in Baghdad.
 Among its subordinate formations were: Louisiana's 256th Infantry Brigade; Arkansas' 39th Infantry Brigade; element of A Company, 28th Signal Battalion; elements of Washington's 81st Armored Brigade; and the 2d Battalion, 162nd Infantry (Oregon Army National Guard), and Company E (Air Traffic Control Services), 126th Aviation, MA ARNG.
 After spending more than a year in Iraq, it redeployed back to the US by April 2005.
-It was relieved by the 3d Infantry Division.
+It was relieved by the 3rd Infantry Division.
 Division Artillery (DIVARTY) was organized as the 5th BCT.
 It contained HHB, DIVARTY; 1–7 CAV; 1–8 CAV; 1–21 FA; and the 515th FSB (Provisional).
-The division fought in many key battles against insurgents, including the Second Battle of Fallujah in 2004, where the 2nd Brigade Combat Team engaged in house to house intense urban combat to root out enemy cells in the city.

-During its OIF2 deployment division assigned and attached personnel numbered approximately 40,000.
+The division fought in many key battles against insurgents, including the Second Battle of Fallujah in 2004, where the 2nd Brigade Combat Team engaged in house-to-house intense urban combat to root out enemy cells in the city.
+During its OIF2 deployment, the division assigned and attached personnel numbered approximately 40,000.
 168 personnel were killed in action, with approximately 1,500 wounded.

 The division assumed duties as Headquarters, Multi-National Division – Baghdad from November 2006 to December 2007.
 4th Brigade Combat Team, activated in 2005, arrived in Ninawa Governorate in October and November 2006.
 However, 2–12 Cavalry was detached, deployed to Baghdad to augment the division efforts there.

 The 3d Brigade Combat Team, "Greywolf", deployed to the Diyala Province in September 2006 and fought in the Battle of Baqubah as a part of the Iraq War troop surge of 2007.

 The division assumed duties as the Headquarters, Multi-National Division – Baghdad Jan 2009– Jan 2010.
 The deployment was extended by 23 days past the one year mark.

-The 4th Brigade Combat Team "Long Knife" deployed to Mosul, Nineva Province, September 2010 to September 2011.
+The 4th Brigade Combat Team "Long Knife" deployed to Mosul, Nineva Province, October 2006 to January 2008 and again September 2010 to September 2011.